Adigondanahalli

 Adigondanahalli is a village in the southern state of Karnataka, India.

 The nearest town near this village is Attibele at a distance of around 5 km.
 The village is known for famous Lord Shiva Temple which was built by Pandavas.

+Demographics

+As of 2011 India census, Adigondanahalli had a population of 1,354.
+Males constitute 676 of the population and females 678.
+Kannada is the official and most widely spoken language in Adigondanahalli.
+Adigondanahalli has an average literacy rate of 68.32 percent, higher than the national average of 59.5 percent, with 73.96 percent of the males and 62.68 percent of females literate.